UKPLab/gpl/sample-data/README.md

 The prefix "qgen-" is actually specified by the argument `--qgen_prefix`.

-Let us now have a detailed look at format:
+Let us now have a detailed look at the formats:

 1. corpus.json
     ```bash